BCWResearch/arkhia-workbench/README.md

+# Arkhia Workbench

+A UX friendly augmented UI (ReactJs) to navigate Hedera's APIs and (optional) inhouse Arkhia APIs.
+Experiment with the available endpoints, example payloads, code samples and schema viewers to get you started quickly on integrating your Dapp with Hedera.

+# TechStack

-# ReactTS + Vite Frontend Boilerplate
+ ## ReactTS + Vite Frontend Boilerplate

 A simple boilerplate loaded with a few bleeding-edge packages, a new bundler called Vite, sprinkled with MUI (v5), React Router (v6), and multilingual support with LinguiJS.